RL4AA/RL4AA26/content/directions.md

 ## Hotels

 A limited number of rooms are available at the DESY guest house directly on campus.
-For more information and booking, please contact visit [https://welcome-services.desy.de/hostel_in_hamburg/index_eng.html](https://welcome-services.desy.de/hostel_in_hamburg/index_eng.html).
+For more information and booking, please visit [https://welcome-services.desy.de/hostel_in_hamburg/index_eng.html](https://welcome-services.desy.de/hostel_in_hamburg/index_eng.html).

 Alternatively, there are several hotels in the vicinity of DESY or with good connections to DESY by public transport.
 Here are some options: